kevinlin311tw/ObjLeft/README.md

+_FYI: We use OpenCV only for video input and visualization.
+Most of the algorithms are implemented using C/C++.
+I am improving the readability of this code.
+Will update it soon!_

+---

 # ObjLeft

 Abandoned Object Detection via Temporal Consistency Modeling and Back-Tracing Verification for Visual Surveillance

 Created by Kevin Lin, Shen-Chi Chen, Chu-Song Chen, Daw-Tung Lin, Yi-Ping Hung at National Taiwan University.

-_FYI: This is an industry-oriented project.
-Most of the algorithms are implemented using C/C++.
-We use OpenCV only for video input and visualization.
-I am improving the readability of this code.
-Will update it soon!_

 ## Introduction